Realign99: The three-week closure of SR 99

 Ramps near stadiums close early and open late

-The northbound SR 99 on-ramp at South Royal Brougham Way and the southbound SR 99 off-ramp at South Atlantic Street will both close a week earlier, at 10 p.m. on Friday, Jan.
+The northbound SR 99 on-ramp at South Royal Brougham Way and the southbound SR 99 off-ramp at South Atlantic Street closed a week earlier, at 10 p.m. on Friday, Jan.
 4.

 After the closure ends